WASasquatch/humhub-modules-random-space/README.md

 ## Description

-This widget shows a random space on the dashboard
+Displays a random space on the sidebar widget

 ### Features:

 - No admin configuration
-- Random space on dashboard
+- Random space on top of dashboard sidebar widgets

 ### Installation